rstehwien/playablerobots/README.md

 ## Notifications
 <b>Do not run this AND the original mod.
 They have the same stuff except this one has a few fixes.</b>

-<b>To enable synthetic playstyle, selecting the trait in species creation instead of as a window on game start (as in the original)</b>
+<b>To enable synthetic playstyle, select the trait in species creation instead of as a window on game start (as in the original)</b>

 ## Installing from source
 1. "Download as zip"